 You can delete one or multiple devices by checking the Delete checklist item for the device(s) in the User Devices section and clicking the Delete button on top of the column.

 A deleted device can be re-activated by the user.
-If you don’t want the user to re-activate his installation, you have to deactivate the user’s account.
+If you don’t want the user to re-activate his installation, you have to deactivate the user.

-The Wipe Device functionality deletes the Device’s entry in the Registration Server’ database and instructs the Client to log out and delete all local data (Space directories, caches, registration information).
+The Wipe Device functionality deletes the device’s entry in the Registration Server database after the client software has confirmed that all local data were deleted successfully (space directories, caches, registration information).

-Clicking Create new licence for ... will open the licence creation page.
-See Creating Licences for details.
+Create new license for ... will open the license creation page.

-Clicking Assign new depot to ... brings up the Depot creation page.
-See Creating a Depot for more details.
+Clicking Create new depot for ... brings up the depot creation page.
+See Create Depot for more details.

-Clicking Open Host Admin opens the respective TeamDrive Host Server’s administration console in a new browser window/tab.
+Clicking Open Host Admin (only available if you have provider level privileges) opens the respective TeamDrive Host Server’s administration console in a new browser window/tab.
+You will be required tologon with valid Host Server credentials.
 Please refer to the Host Server documentation for more information.

 Depending on what user you log in as, you have different rights and privileges.